platomav/MEAnalyzer/README.md

 PyInstaller can freeze ME Analyzer at all three platforms, it is simple to run and gets updated often.

-1. Make sure you have Python 3.5+ installed
+1. Make sure you have Python 3.5 or 3.6 installed
 2. Use pip to install colorama module
 3. Use pip to install pyinstaller module
 4. Open a command prompt and execute: